1. What Are Your Options for Avoiding Bankruptcy?

-With creditors pressing you for payment, you should consider the alternatives to bankruptcy before deciding that bankruptcy is best for you.
+With creditors pressing you for payment, bankruptcy may seem attractive.
+However, you should consider other financial options before deciding bankruptcy is right for you.

 Alternatives to Bankruptcy